zenaro147/NeoGB-Printer/README.md

 * Raphaël Boichot: serial protocol and code debugging, BMP and PNG upscalers, RGB led support, hardcore gaming with Japanese kusoge.
 * Cristofer Cruz: 3D model for the GB Printer shell.

-Want to discuss with the authors or share you art and projects with people fond of the Game Boy Camera and Printer ? **Join de Game Boy Camera Club Discord**:https://discord.gg/dKND7cFuqM
+Want to discuss with the authors or share you art and projects with people fond of the Game Boy Camera and Printer ? **Join the Game Boy Camera Club Discord**: https://discord.gg/dKND7cFuqM

 ![credits](/Supplementary_images/credits.png)